agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: Can a computer trade better than Tom Sosnoff?

-TS: Not a change in hell.
+TS: Not a chance in hell.

 TB: Why?

 TS: Event if I wrote all what we do and look for, I still think that there are general market tells that you can's program.
 If my model is arbitrage, no I cannot beat the computer.
-If my model is purely strateguc in retail, then I'll beat the computer.
+If my model is purely strategic in retail, then I'll beat the computer.

 TB: There are corners where a machine can do better...